A Project Manager who focuses on making sure everyone on the project is happy, rather than if the project will be successful.

 The Cheerleader and The Optimist Project Managers share the characteristic of positivity, but how this manifests is fundamentally different:

-- The Optimist is ignoring of any problems facing the project, and is feeding bad information to stakeholders.
+- The Optimist is ignorant of any problems facing the project, and is feeding bad information to stakeholders.

 - The Cheerleader sees project success exclusively in terms of morale: Low morale is a failing project; High morale is a successful project.
 The stakeholders themselves are an afterthought if they are considered at all.